tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 D> ## What's a Story? {#whats-a-story-aside}
 D>
-D> There is often some debate about the definition of a story.
+D> There is often some debate about the definition of the term "story".
 For the purpose of this discussion, lets assume that a story is just a way to decompose the requirements into achievable chunks that, if implemented, would add _business value_.
 D>
 D> It's common to physically write the story description on an index card.
 Teams might then use this as a token on the team's project board to visualise it's life, moving from left to right to indicate progress.